Documentation

 This guide teaches any AI agent.
 Claude, GPT, Gemini, Llama, or a custom framework. how to use the Ejentum RA²R (Reasoning Ability-Augmented Retrieval) Logic API as a tool.

 RA²R is not RAG.
 RAG retrieves knowledge (documents, facts).
-RA²R retrieves reasoning abilities (cognitive scaffolds that change HOW you think, not what you know).
+RA²R retrieves reasoning abilities (cognitive injections that change HOW you think, not what you know).

 Before You Start